jlparkI/AntPack/docs/other_clustering_tutorial.rst

 that a new sequence could have come from its training data or the probability of a specific mutation given its training set.
 As with distance matrix construction, you can cluster using the whole sequence or any selected subregion.
+It is lower-resolution than clonotyping using the database search and clustering tools, so it's only really applicable for some more niche use cases.

+We're hoping to further improve the scalability of database clustering in the near future.

 Choosing the number of clusters for the EMCategoricalMixture can be a little tricky.
-Currently it provides [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion) and [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion) and you can use these to select the number of clusters by finding the number that gives the lowest BIC and AIC.
+Currently it provides `BIC <https://en.wikipedia.org/wiki/Bayesian_information_criterion>`_ and `AIC <https://en.wikipedia.org/wiki/Akaike_information_criterion>`_ and you can use these to select the number of clusters by finding the number that gives the lowest BIC and AIC.
 (For an example of how to do this -- and how to use the EMCategoricalMixture more generally -- see the Clustering examples on the